 It’s easy as a beginning crafter to put together a pretty extensive list of craft supplies and tools.
 But, what do you ask for when you’ve got enough stuff in your craft room to rival your local Joann’s, Michaels, or Hobby Lobby?
 The gift guide below is what I came up with to get you started thinking about your own Christmas list.

 Holiday Gift Guide for Experienced Crafters

 - Upgraded equipment.
 Maybe you’ve got an older generation Silhouette or Cricut and you’ve been eyeing a Cameo 4, Cameo Pro 4, or a Cricut Maker?
 Perhaps you are still using an iron for heat transfer materials, a good upgrade would be a heat press.
 Whatever older equipment you have, Christmas is the perfect time to ask for that upgrade.

-- A new craft and beginning supplies.
+- A new craft and beginner supplies.
 If there is one thing that crafters are addicted to, it’s NEW CRAFTS!
 Especially for those that run a craft business, it’s nice to be able to do something crafty that isn’t related to the business or to add a new product line with your new machine.
-For me personally, my latest obsession is laser cutting and I am having a great time with my Glowforge (see some of the things I’ve made at Made with Forge).
-If you’ve got something else in mind be sure to add it to your Christmas list.
+Are you ready to jump on the Glowforge bandwagon?
+Get a discount on the popular Glowforge machine.

 - Crafty swag.
 From tee shirts to socks and bags, Etsy has plenty of goods to scream out that crafting is your thing!
 Here are a few of my favorites: